-our plot.
+The block dimensions would indeed affect the critical electric field and the wavelength $2\pi/k$ (or the wavenumber k) of surface wrinkling.
+In the analysis, we regard a continuous wavenumber k to carry out our plot.
 This treatment is accurate enough if the length of the elastomer block is sufficiently large, which admits relatively dense discrete values of k.
 In addition to the length, the height H of the elastomer block affects the wrinkling phenomenon in terms of the product kH.
 For the onset of surface wrinkling in Eq.
-(270), a larger electric field corresponds to a smaller product kH, giving a larger wavelength $2\pi/k$ of wrinkles for an elastomer block with a given geometry.
-A detailed discussion of the effects of block dimensions and side boundary conditions on the surface wrinkling is beyond the scope of this tutorial.
+(300), a larger electric field corresponds to a smaller product kH, giving a larger wavelength $2\pi/k$ of wrinkles for an elastomer block with a given geometry.
+A detailed discussion of the effects of block dimensions and side boundary conditions on the surface wrinkling is out of the scope of this tutorial.